Citra (drink)

 In 1998, Coke introduced a new drink in the US market also called Citra which was later renamed Fanta Citrus.
 Although the brand name was similar, this was a totally different grapefruit-based formula.
 In February 2012, Coke announced that it was reviving the Citra brand in rural areas of Maharashtra and Gujarat on a pilot basis, on a price strategy that will be 20% cheaper than other Coke and competitor brands.
-The relaunch is aimed at competing with smaller regional brands.
+The relaunch was aimed at competing with smaller regional brands.